dksteele/Senior-Project/catkin_ws/README.md

 * ### Arduino Control
     * #### Description :
         * Translates joy messages such as those generated with joy_node to arduino_control messages that can be sent to control the arduino
-        * The outputed message is composed of the direction and angle of magnitude with forward being 0&deg;
+        * The outputted message is composed of the direction and angle of magnitude with forward being 0&deg;
     * #### ROS Parameters :
         * arduino_control/deadzone : Value of either axis at which to begin sending data.
-This allows the user to comensate for a non-zero'd axis
+This allows the user to compensate for a non-zeroed axis

 * ### Sensors
     * #### Description :